 Theses assets, now renamed Perenco Oil and Gas Colombia Limited, are a perfect example of successful integration.

-This acquisition reinforced the presence of the group in Colombia, which since 1993 has been operating a large number of contracts in the Casanare region, including five collaboratively (Casanare, Estero, Garcero, Corocora and Orocue), one with the ANH (the National Hydrocarbon Association) (Oropendola) and one concession contract (Yalea).
+These new assets have strengthened the Group's presence in Colombia, which since 1993 has been operating a large number of contracts in the Casanare region, including five collaboratively (Casanare, Estero, Garcero, Corocora and Orocue), one with the ANH (the National Hydrocarbon Association) (Oropendola) and one concession contract (Yalea).

-In 2016, Perenco restarted its drilling operations.
-This ambitious campaign, consisting of four development wells and nearly 100 workovers, which increased the production by nearly 4,500 BOEPDs.
+In 2016, an ambitious campaign was launched including four development wells and nearly 100 workovers, which increased the production by nearly 4,500 boepd.

 In 2017, Perenco invested in the development of the Guando South-West Field and the extension of the Guando South Field; Ecopetrol validated their commercialisation in 2014.